Secure Your Business and Defense Contracts

 The CMMC was created by the US Department of Defense as a way to have more control over their vendor and contractor security.

-If you’re a part of the DOD’s supply chain or if you’re a service provider for the DOD, this will need to be something you comply with.
-Every contract the DOD enters will eventually have CMMC requirements.
-It’s anticipated that 350,000 vendors down the supply chain of the DOD will be impacted by this.
+If you’re a part of the DIB supply chain or if you’re a service provider for the DoD, this will need to be something you comply with.
+Every contract the DoD enters will eventually have CMMC requirements.
+It’s anticipated that 350,000 vendors down the supply chain of the DoD will be impacted by this.

 Your CMMC requirements will depend on the type of contract you’re trying to participate in.
-With five levels of increasing security controls, it’s likely that the impact of the contract on the defense industry will decide which of the five levels you’ll need to comply with.
+With three levels of increasing security controls, it’s likely that the impact of the contract on the defense industry will decide which of the levels you’ll need to comply with.

-The CMMC model consists of 14 domains stemming from areas in Federal Information Processing Standards (FIPS) Publication 200, Federal Acquisition Regulation (FAR) 52.204-21., and NIST SP 800-171.
+The CMMC model consists of 17 domains in level one, 110 practices in level two, and 110+ in level three stemming from areas in Federal Information Processing Standards (FIPS) Publication 200, Federal Acquisition Regulation (FAR) 52.204-21., and NIST SP 800-171.
 CMMC also includes asset management, recovery, and situational awareness.

 The FRSecure Way